 How To Eat Low-Carb At Restaurants

-Dining out can be challenging when eating a low-carbohydrate diet.
+Dining out can be challenging when you are trying to eat low-carb and enjoy healthy foods.
 The key to eating a low-carbohydrate meal when dining at restaurants is preparation.
 If you go to a restaurant without research and planning, you will be more susceptible to the high-carbohydrate breads, pastas, fried foods, and desserts.
 Give yourself a better chance of maintaining your healthy diet by doing your homework before you go so you can stay low-carb at restaurants.

 This article will discuss each step in the dining out process from choosing the restaurant to ordering dessert.
-With the recommendations below, you will be able to enjoy a great low-carbohydrate meal when dining out.
+With the recommendations below, you will be able to enjoy yourself when you eat low-carb meals dining out.
 First, let’s look at why eating a low-carbohydrate diet is beneficial.

 A diet low in carbohydrates can help people lose weight, reduce inflammation, boost energy, and improve brain health.
 It can even extend your life.

 In a study published August 29, 2017 in the Lancet, scientists concluded “ a high carbohydrate intake was associated with an adverse impact on total mortality, whereas fats including saturated and unsaturated fatty acids were associated with lower risk of total mortality and stroke.
 We did not observe any detrimental effect of fat intakes on cardiovascular disease events.”
 (1) A September 5, 2017 study found that a ketogenic diet (high-fat, low-carb diet) extends longevity and healthspan.
 (2)

 Several other recent studies also show the benefits of a diet low in carbohydrates.
 One study investigated whether women would lose more weight following a low-carbohydrate diet than a low-fat diet.
 The study concluded that the women lost more weight following the low-carbohydrate diet compared to the low-fat diet.
 (3)